rparias/sveltekit-todos/README.md

 ```

 The docker image running mongo express is available on port 8081.
-You can see the database GUI on: http://localhost:8081/db/sveltekit-todo/sveltekit-todos
+You should see the database GUI on: http://localhost:8081/db/sveltekit-todo/sveltekit-todos

 This repo was created following the [Brayden Girard](https://www.youtube.com/watch?v=P6gEnVlJPOc) video on YouTube.